Career Management: Faculty

 Below are links to faculty workload guidelines designed to help Agriculture, Life and Veterinary Sciences, and Cooperative Extension administrators during faculty evaluations and the workload assignment process.
 These guidelines have been established using faculty governance mores.
-The guidelines for teaching workload were developed in 2008 by the College of Agriculture and Life Sciences Instructional Accountability and Responsibility Committee.
-The CALS Dean's Research Advisory Committee developed guidelines for research workload in August 2012.
+The guidelines for teaching workload were developed in 2008 by the College of Agriculture, Life and Environmental Sciences Instructional Accountability and Responsibility Committee.
+The CALES Dean's Research Advisory Committee developed guidelines for research workload in August 2012.
 Guidelines for Extension workload were formulated in September 2012 by a team of University of Arizona Cooperative Extension administrators and faculty who have served on continuing status review committees.

 Promotion Review Process

-The College of Agriculture and Life Sciences (CALS) has guidelines and criteria for promotion and tenure and promotion and continuing status that include a statement regarding compliance with relevant university and Board of Regents policies.
+The College of Agriculture, Life and Environmental Sciences (CALES) has guidelines and criteria for promotion and tenure and promotion and continuing status that include a statement regarding compliance with relevant university and Board of Regents policies.
 An earlier revision (June 1999) emphasized the use of the position description in evaluation and advancement decisions and added an appendix with examples of instruction, research and service activities that may be used in the evaluation process.

-CALS Promotion Review Process for Faculty is a valuable online resource that provides practical, informal guidance and answers to frequently asked questions regarding the promotion process and preparation of dossiers for CALS faculty, administrators, mentors and staff.
+Promotion Review Process for Faculty is a valuable online resource that provides practical, informal guidance and answers to frequently asked questions regarding the promotion process and preparation of dossiers for CALES faculty, administrators, mentors and staff.

 All new tenure- or continuing-eligible faculty hired after July 1, 2003 must have a probationary review in their third year and a mandatory review for tenure or continuing status in their sixth year.
 Annual reviews for tenure- and continuing-eligible faculty must have an extra component that addresses progress toward tenure or continuing status.

-Promotion and/or tenure or continuing status dossiers, as well as those for promotion of professors of practice and other career-track faculty (non-tenure) faculty, and 3-year or other probationary reviews with recommendation for non-renewal are due to the Office of the Vice President and Dean by October 15.
-Three-year or other probationary reviews are normally due to the vice president and dean by November 15 (unless there is a possibility for non-retention).
+Promotion of professors of practice and other career-track faculty (non-tenure) faculty, and 3-year or other probationary reviews with recommendation for non-renewal are due to the Office of the Vice President and Dean by September 27.
+Promotion and/or tenure or continuing status dossiers and three-year or other probationary reviews are due to the Office of the Vice President and Dean by October 25 (unless there is a possibility for non-retention).
 Consult your unit head for earlier unit deadlines.

 - Promotion and Tenure Appendix A: Examples of Activities to be Used in Conjunction with the Position Description in Evaluating College of Agriculture and Life Sciences Faculty for Promotion and Tenure/Continuing Status